victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Context:
 -------

 In supervised learning, you can't expect to obtain a good trained model from inacurate labels: Garbage In, Garbage Out.
-Data preparation, however, can be tedious if you don't use efficient enough abstract tools.
+Data preparation, however, can be tedious if you don't use efficient tools.

 Even though OpenData datasets are widely available, those reliable enough to be used verbatim to train decents models are still scarse.
 Even with state of art model training algorithms, best results are only achieved by people who can afford to tag manually, with pixel accuracy, their own datasets.